erickhun/blog/content/posts/taiwan-youbike-bike-sharing.md

 One of my favorite this about Taiwan is probably the EasyCard payment system.
 With a single card, you can use it in the metro, convenient store, supermarkets, and YouBike.
 Probably the best thing is that you can use that card everywhere in Taiwan.

 Banks with their debit/credit cards and phones (via NFC?) have the Easycard payment system integrated.
 All those following card/debit cards integrate the EasyCard payment chip.
+Any convenient store will sell you one of those cards, without any requirements.

 ![Easy Card solution integrated into every card payment](/img/ubike/easy_cards-back-front.jpg)